www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-boostrap-game-based-on-optimization-networks.md

   This should only be 1 magnitude slower at most.
     * [ ] Draft performance logger of database.
     * [ ] Draft performance logger of database.
+    * [ ] Fix paths of database in order to have a correct performance logs.
     * [ ] Speed up allocation database by using single database with line updates.
     * [ ] Speed up constraint nodes by using single database with line updates.
 * [ ] Render the game's current state.